OpenVisualCloud/Media-Transport-Library/doc/run.md

 ### 3.3 Prepare source files

-Pls note the input yuv source file for sample app is the rfc4175 yuv422be10(big endian 10bit) pixel group format which define in ST2110 spec.
-This project include a simple tools to convert the format from yuv422 planar 10bit little endian format.
+Please note that the input YUV source file for the sample application is in the RFC4175 YUV422BE10 (big-endian 10-bit) pixel group format, which is defined in the ST2110 specification.
+This project includes a simple tool to convert the format from YUV422 planar 10-bit little-endian format.

 #### 3.3.1 Prepare a yuv422p10le file

-Below command shows how to decode 2 frames from the encoder file, and convert from 420 to 422 planar file.
-Change 'vframes' value if you want to generate more frames.
+The following command shows how to decode two frames from the encoder file and convert it from 420 to 422 planar file.
+Change the 'vframes' value if you want to generate more frames.

 ```bash
 wget https://www.larmoire.info/jellyfish/media/jellyfish-3-mbps-hd-hevc-10bit.mkv